Demand-Pull Inflation Definition

 The Demand-Pull Inflation can be shown through the below diagram as well:

-Explanation of the above Demand Pull Inflation graph is as follows-
+Explanation of the above Demand-Pull Inflation graph is as follows-

-The X-axis measures the aggregate demand and supply and Y-axis measures the General price level.
+The X-axis measures the aggregate demand and supply and the Y-axis measures the General price level.
 The curve AS represents the aggregate supply which rises upward in the beginning but when a full-employment level of aggregate supply OYF is achieved, the supply curve of AS takes a vertical shape.
 This is because once full employment is achieved, a supply of output cannot be increased.

-When aggregate demand curve is AD1 the equilibrium is at less the complete employment level in which the price level of OP1 is arrived at.
+When the aggregate demand curve is AD1 the equilibrium is at less the complete employment level in which the price level of OP1 is arrived at.
 If the aggregate demand increases to AD2, the price level will rise to OP2 due to excessive demand at price OP1.

 It’s also to be noted that the rise in price level has led to an increase in the output supplied from OY1 to OP2.
 If the demand further pushes to AD3, the price level also increases to OP3, under more demand pressure.

-However, since the aggregate supply curve is still sloping upward, an increase in aggregate demand from AD2 to AD3 has utilised the increase in output from OY2 to OYF.
+However, since the aggregate supply curve is still sloping upward, an increase in aggregate demand from AD2 to AD3 has utilized the increase in output from OY2 to OYF.
 If aggregate demand increases to say AD4, only price level shall rise to OP4, with output remaining constant at YF.
 OYF is the full employment level/ output and the aggregate supply curve is perfectly inelastic at YF.